Bugs the Size of Crackers and Other Stuff I Wish I'd Known BEFORE I Went on a Safari!

 e.
 Wipes.
 Safaris are dirty.

-Unless you’re doing a self drive where you have to arrange everything yourself, a tour company will generally send you a packing list.
+Unless you’re doing a self drive and have to arrange everything yourself, a tour company will generally send you a packing list.
 Definitely use it.

 g.
 Hat and scarf.

 Bring a hat for shade since the sun can be brutal.
-You’re not going to freeze, but it may be chilly in the mornings and you’ll be thankful to have a scarf.
+The mornings are chilling, and while you’re not going to freeze, you’ll be thankful to have a scarf.

 h.
 Put your clothes in big plastic zipper bags to pack in your suitcase.

-(1) Depending on when you go, it may be raining when you arrive or your luggage may be sitting on the airport tarmac and you want to keep your clothes dry.
+(1) Depending on when you go, it may be raining when you arrive and your luggage may be sitting on the airport tarmac so you want to keep your clothes dry.

 (2) Critters get into stuff.
-Sealed plastic bags will avid bringing back any hitchhikers.
+Sealed plastic bags will avoid bringing back any hitchhikers.

 i.
 You may only be permitted to have a very small bag.